Valorant System Requirements

 To run the Valorant minimum requirements your PC will need at least 4 GB memory, 23GB hard drive space, andIntel HD 4000 withIntel Core 2 Duo E8400 or similar.

 Valorant system requirements have become a little more demanding since it released in 2020.
 Previously setting the bar with Intel HD Graphics 3000, it's only a small nudge upwards, as the free-to-play FPS game remains gaming PC friendly.
 To run Valorant, you'll need anything from a 64-bit Windows 7 to Windows 11 installed, 4GB of RAM, and 23GB of storage space.
-What frame rate you get is determined by what graphics card and CPU you own, and there are three categories.

 The first is the minimum Valorant system requirements, which aim to hit a consistent 30fps with an Intel Core Duo 2 E8400 or AMD Athlon 200GE processor and AMD Radeon R5 200 or integrated Intel HD 4000 graphics.